sous-chefs/grafana/README.md

 It's important to note that Grafana must be running for these resources to be used because they utilitze Grafana's HTTP API.
 In your recipe, you'll simply need to make sure that you include the default recipe that starts Grafana before using these.

 ### grafana_datasource
-You can control Grafana DataSources via the `grafana_datasource` LWRP.
+You can control Grafana dataSources via the `grafana_datasource` LWRP.
 Due to the varying nature of the potental data sources, the information used to create the datasource is consumed by the resource as a Hash (the `source` attribute).
-The examples should be able to illustrate the flexibility.
+The examples should illustrate the flexibility.
+The full breadth of options are (or will be) documented on the [Grafana website](http://docs.grafana.org/reference/http_api/#data-sources), however you can discover undocumented parameters by inspecting the HTTP requests your browser makes to the Grafana server.

 #### Attributes
 | Attribute      | Type     | Default Value     | Description                       |